 The online landscape has constantly evolved since its creation, which means that security for your voting events must be robust and strong enough to handle the ever-changing threats that exist.
 Your members expect their votes will be counted and their data will be protected, no matter what.
-While this may seem intimidating, there are security measures that can protect you from intrusions.
+While this may seem intimidating, there are electronic voting security services that can protect you from intrusions.

 Secure Processes and Software

 Constant Monitoring and Auditing

 Top-Level Web Hosting and Encryption